Webb Mission Timeline

 2020

-Webb is fully folded for the first time and completes final environmental testing to prove it can withstand the shaking and jostling of the launch environment.
+Webb folds completely for the first time and completes final environmental tests to prove it can withstand the jolts and jostles of the launch environment.
+Webb's sunshield also deploys for the last time on Earth.

 2021

-NASA’s James Webb Space Telescope is launched December 25 at 7:20 a.m.
-EST on an Ariane 5 rocket from Europe’s Spaceport in French Guiana.
+• NASA's James Webb Space Telescope launches on December 25 at 7:20 a.m.
+EST on an Ariane 5 rocket from Europe's Spaceport in French Guiana.